benmvp/slides/md/2015-es6-nodevember.md

 - The main difference is:
   - Array destructuring uses an array literal pattern on the left hand side of the assignment
   - And the order in the pattern determines the assignment matching
-- The first example skips values when mapping variables
-- The second example maps nested arrays to variables
+- The first example maps all the entries into variables
-- Third example shows how defaulting works with array destructuring
+- Second example shows how defaulting works with array destructuring
+- Third example is a real-world use case with regular expression matches
+  - Don't need to maintain the intermediate array
 - The final example shows how you can destructure an array parameter similar to what we did with object destructuring for named parameters

 - Now let's move on to a new problem...